spfave/epic-react-04-adv-react-hooks/survey-notes.md

 1. if the effect function will mutate the DOM and cause an appearance change (e.g. DOM mutations requiring DOM measurements)
 2. Special case: To ensure a specific effect occurs before other effects

+## 05: useImperativeHandle
+This hook allows the exposure of imperative methods to developers who pass a ref prop to a component.
+Exposing imperative methods of a ref allows a parent component to call those imperative methods directly.
+This hook should only be used if a declarative solution can not be accomplished
+Personal note: Instead of forward ref think of as "back ref to parent"